sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 :::

-If the transaction listener is running, you should see a report of the approved transaction:
+If the transaction listener is running, you should see a confirmation that the transaction has been approved:

 ```json
 {